Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Allevol “Pat” Navy Duffel

-This Allevol duffel was modelled on a version of the coat that was provided for English postmen in the 1960s.
+This Allevol duffel was modelled on a version of the coat that was provided for English postmen in the 1960s (the Pat in the name refers to your friendly neighbourhood Postman Pat).

 Made from 32 oz.
-Melton wool woven in Japan, this duffel has a truly unbeatable hand feel.
-It might just be the duffel perfected.
+Melton wool woven in Japan and sewn in the UK, this duffel has a remarkable hand feel.
+With a detachable hood, it can move with ease through dry and wet spaces.
+It might just be the duffel perfected for a modern audience.

 Real McCoy’s Mouton Duffel

 We’re closing out the list with a fitting showstopper.
-Vintage specialists Real McCoy’s have pulled out all the stops with this glorious sheepskin duffel.
+Vintage specialists Real McCoy’s have gone full steam ahead with this glorious sheepskin duffel.
 As warm as an arctic parka and easily three times as heavy, the Mouton Duffel isn’t in its element until you take it outside.

 The Real McCoy’s also has a beautiful Camel Duffel.